 Whichever method you use to make the dough, just be sure to knead or mix the dough until it gets an elastic texture and pulls away from the bowl or counter.

 Once you get to this point, stop and let the dough rest for about 10 minutes.
-This little break allows the gluten to relax bit and makes the dough easier to roll out.
+This little break lets the gluten relax and makes the dough easier to roll out.

 If you continue to work the dough, the gluten strands can become too tight.
 Just like adding in too much flour, this can also lead to dense cinnamon rolls.